haruiz/RLScara/README.md

     - `plot_utils.py` : Plot utils, it contains some functions and classes to plot the results.

 ### Installation

+For running the app, we recommend creating a virtual environment.
+The dependencies could be installed using `pip` or `poetry`.

 - Using pip

-For running the app, we recommend to create a virtual environment and install the dependencies running the command below.
+To install the dependencies using `pip`.

 ```bash
 pip install -r requirements.txt